 To achieve this low weight and low rolling resistance, the Rubino Pro Speed comes with an 180 TPI nylon carcass without any additional puncture protection.
 A thin layer of triple compound rubber provides a high suppleness and low rolling resistance at the cost of shorter tire life.

-When I first heard about the Rubino Pro Speed it seemed like a strange tire.
+When I first heard about the Rubino Pro Speed, it seemed like a strange tire.
 The Rubino tires are mostly known as mid-range tires that provide decent rolling resistance and puncture protection.
 Most people that are willing to sacrifice puncture resistance and tire life for a lower rolling resistance seem to buy the most expensive, no compromise tires.
-This seems like a no compromise tire as well, but is it fast enough to justify decreased puncture resistance and tire life?
+The Rubino Speed looks like a no compromise tire as well, but is it fast enough to justify decreased puncture resistance and tire life?

 |Model||Rubino Pro Speed|